 The oldest Italian car manufacturer is Benelli, which has been producing motorcycles since 1911, while the most famous is certainly Ducati.
-MV Agusta, on the other hand, is the Italian motorcycle manufacturer which, together with Ducati, is known all over the world for marketing some of the fastest motorcycles available on the market.
+MV Agusta, on the other hand, is the Italian motorcycle manufacturer that, together with Ducati, is known all over the world for marketing some of the fastest motorcycles available on the market.

 The motorcycles have grown in displacement, in equipment, in performance, in technique.
 But Italian excellence is not only on an industrial level with motorcycle brands such as Ducati or MV Agusta; Italian excellence is also seen in the crafts sector.
-Among the various Italian handcrafted motorcycle manufacturers, we point out, for example Moto Di Ferro, Officine Rossopuro, FMW Motorcycles, and Officine Metalliche.
+Among the various Italian handcrafted motorcycle manufacturers, we point out, for example, Moto Di Ferro, Officine Rossopuro, FMW Motorcycles, and Officine Metalliche.

-Some Italian motorcycle brands have in fact undergone various evolutions and changes of ownership.
+Some Italian motorcycle brands have in fact, undergone various evolutions and changes of ownership.
 For example, Moto Guzzi today is part of the Piaggio Group with an acquisition that dates back to 2004.
-In the Piaggio Group, we find the Italian motorcycle brands Aprilia, Gilera but also Vespa, Derbi, and Scarabeo.
-Brands like Aermacchi, Laverda, Benelli, Gilera almost disappeared, someone almost immediately, some other resisting until the 90s, focusing on small-displacement motorcycles.
+In the Piaggio Group, we find the Italian motorcycle brands Aprilia, Gilera, Vespa, Derbi, and Scarabeo.
+Brands like Aermacchi, Laverda, Benelli, and Gilera almost disappeared, someone almost immediately, some others resisting until the 90s, focusing on small-displacement motorcycles.

 Italian motorcycles brands